The Spacewalker poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Leonov and Belyayev training as cosmonauts in the Soviet space program, living relatively normal lives with their families while preparing for potential missions..
-Significantly, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 17 minutes when Leonov and Belyayev are officially selected for the Voskhod 2 mission - the first-ever spacewalk attempt.
 The mission is rushed due to intelligence that Americans are planning their own spacewalk soon..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 70 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Leonov's spacesuit has inflated in the vacuum and he cannot fit back through the airlock.
+Structural examination shows that this crucial beat False defeat: Leonov's spacesuit has inflated in the vacuum and he cannot fit back through the airlock.
 What seemed like a triumph (successful spacewalk) is now a death sentence.
 The stakes raise dramatically - he's running out of air and time., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 112 minutes initiates the final act resolution at 80% of the runtime.
 Belyayev and Leonov synthesize their training, trust in each other, and technical knowledge to attempt the manual landing.
 They receive crucial calculations from ground control.
 They now have the information and resolve needed to attempt the impossible.
 They make the active choice to try., demonstrating the transformation achieved throughout the journey.